-The timer displays the time that the TNC calculates from the duration of tool movements.
+The timer displays the time that the TNC calculates from the duration of tool movements, including dwell times calculated by the TNC.
 The time calculated by the TNC can only conditionally be used for calculating the production time because the TNC does not account for the duration of machine-dependent interruptions, such as tool change.

-If you have switched the "find machining time" function on, you can generate a file listing the usage times of all tools used in the program (see "Dependent files" on page 560).
+If you have switched the "find machining time" function on, you can generate a file listing the usage times of all tools used in the program (see "Dependent files" on page 612).